Documentation and scientific reconstruction of a grand piano

 • hammer head, graded in size from bass to descant

 => 18 parts, multiplied by 61 keys) = 1098

 * Since these guides are very carefully made and add reliability to the action if played with a potentially increased force they are considered part of the action components here.
 When Walter used supplied brass capsules in his later instruments, the production of a piano action was simplified again.

 The capsule is glued to the the rear end of the key and thus rigid.
-The specific "overhang" shape brings the "belly" of the beak in contact with with the cloth cover on top of the key guide frame.
-When falling down after striking the strings and key release this "belly" acts as a brake with the cloth cover to prevent the hammer from bouncing up again.
+The specific "overhang" shape brings the "belly" of the beak in contact with the cloth cover on top of the key guide frame.
+When falling down after striking the strings and key release this "belly" acts with the cloth cover to arrest the hammer motion and prevent it from bouncing up again.
 So Walter did not require a separate hammer check.

 © Greifenberger Institut für Musikinstrumentenkunde | firstname.lastname@example.org